AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/tips-tricks-and-troubleshooting/save-an-email-header-file.md

 product-area: system-administration
 navigation-topic: tips-tricks-troubleshooting-setup-admin
 title: Save an email header file
-description: Occasionally, Adobe Workfront support may request an email Header file.
+description: Occasionally, [!DNL Adobe Workfront] support may request an email Header file.
 Each email application has its own way of getting this file.
-Here are a few different email application instructions to locate and save the Header.
-Outlook
+Here are a few different email application instructions to locate and save the Header. [!DNL Outlook]
 author: Caroline
 feature: System Setup and Administration
 role: Admin